What is Shopify?

 Shopify is a Canadian based e-commerce company with its headquarters in Ottawa, Ontario.

 It was founded in 2004 by Tobias Lutke, Daniel Weinland, and Scott Lake after they attempted to open an online store for snowboarding equipment.
-While developing the website they found few gaps between the existing software at the time and e-commerce products.
-They noticed a change in customer needs and market demands for online trading.
+While developing the website they found a few gaps between the existing software at the time and what store owners like them needed.

 As a result a newer and more powerful platform currently known as Shopify came into existence.
 Shopify today is known for developing computer software to enable anyone to open an online store and or make use of retail point-of-sale systems.
 All in one platform.

-Then in 2009, they launched an API platform and an APP store.
-With this, it opened doors to create and develop applications for Shopify stores and sell them on their app store.
-A large number of such apps have since been developed and integrated with Shopify.
+Then in 2009, they added an API platform and an APP store.
+With this it created a new marketplace for apps to extend the basic Shopify store functionality and sold them in their app store.
+Over 2,400 shopify apps have since been developed and integrated with Shopify.

 In 2013 the founders announced the launch of Shopify payments.
 This simplified the payment system further.
 It allowed the sellers and buyers to accept credit cards without involving any third party gateways.
 This was unlike other e-commerce platforms and later they added an iPad based POS system which payments could be received using an iPad.